30 January 2017

 NFYFC’s 2017 development work started in January with a gathering of county and national staff from England and Wales in Dunchurch, Warwickshire, for two days of learning and sharing good practice.

-36 members of staff from 32 counties benefitted from an intensive top-up of information, legislation and skills as well as ideas to help support YFC members and supporters.
+An impressive 36 members of staff from 32 counties benefitted from information sessions on legislation and skills as well as ideas to help support YFC members and supporters.

 James Eckley, NFYFC Chief Officer, said: “I really do feel this was the best staff conference to date and I’m delighted that we could help so many county staff with personal and professional development.”